gigachadcankillu/WiFi-Password-Viewer/README.md

-WiFi Password Viewer good script to know what is ur wifi password
+WiFi Password Viewer a  script to know what is ur wifi password